bcsitera/bcsitera.github.io/apps/Object-Management/docs/en-US/app.md

-# Object Management Solution
+# Object Management and Billing Solution
 This extension provides Object management and billing solution for Microsoft Dynamics 365 Business Central.

-## Solution offers:
+Solution is for companies that offer different services (cleaning, maintenance, security, waste etc) on multiple physical addresses (objects).

+## Solution's key features:
-#### Manage objects:
+#### Create and manage objects:
+- Information about object (address, type, attributes, notes etc)
-- Object information
+- Object budget
-- Connected persons
+- Profitability per object
+#### Connect employees, customer contacts, third party contacts to object
-#### Manage services and items used on object:
+#### Manage recurring services on the object:
+- Including seasonal services
+- Services that start or stop in the middle of month
+#### Manage object based pricing:
+- Same service can have different price for every object/contract/customer etc
-- Items and services meant to be used on object
+#### Create quotes for services and items/implements on object
+#### Manage assets serviced on object:
+- Device maintenance log and schedule
-#### Manage Object Contracts:
+#### Manage contracts for objects:
-- Object Contract and billing terms information
+- Financial conditions needed for billing (invoice terms per contract)
+- Different contract print layouts for different type of contracts
-#### Handle billing:
+#### Handle recurring billing:
-- Generate monthly invoices
+- Batch creation of sales invoices
+- Aggregate service lines to invoice (if necessary)
+- Manage and bill items/implements used on the object (including approvals)

 [User Guide](help.md)

 ### Contact information